Teen Titans: One Year Later and the post-Geoff Johns Titans

 Following the events of Infinite Crisis, the Teen Titans fell into a state of chaos.
 Wonder Girl quit the group to join a cult she believed could resurrect Superboy, while Robin took a leave of absence to travel the globe with Batman and Nightwing.
 Beast Boy and Raven attempted to keep the Titans going, resulting in a massive open call membership drive that saw a large number of heroes come and join the roster, which was anchored by Beast Boy and Raven.
-New members include Miss Martian, Kid Devil, Zachary Zatara, Ravager, Bombshell (who like Terra I, was a traitor working for Deathstroke), Young Frankenstein, and Osiris.
+New members include Miss Martian, Kid Devil, Zachary Zatara, Ravager, Bombshell (who like Terra, was a traitor working for Deathstroke), Young Frankenstein, and Osiris.

 During this period, Osiris was driven from the team due to a smear campaign launched by Amanda Waller after she manipulated him into killing a super-villain.
 The smear campaign against Osiris, along with the war between Black Adam and Intergang, led to Adam declaring war on the world.
 In the ensuing series of battles against the super-hero community, the Titans fought and lost a bloody battle with the villain, culminating in the deaths of Terra and Young Frankenstein.
 The deaths led to Beast Boy resigning from the team to join the Doom Patrol along with Herald and Bumblebee, while Raven took a leave of absence to purge Jericho of the dark forces that were corrupting him.

 Robin and Wonder Girl eventually rejoined the Titans (now located in San Francisco, California) and helped foil Bombshell's plan to frame Miss Martian as Deathstroke's latest mole in the team and allowed Raven to cleanse Jericho of the corruption that had turned him evil.
-Geoff John's final arc on the series would introduce a new villainous "Titans East" team, led by Deathstroke and Batgirl Cassandra Cain.
+Geoff Johns's final arc on the series would introduce a new villainous "Titans East" team, led by Deathstroke and Batgirl Cassandra Cain.

 Soon after, events related to the Countdown story arc impacted the Titans.
 Duela Dent and Bart Allen are killed; Cyborg leaves, and Supergirl joins and Blue Beetle is invited to train, but the two eventually leave, with the members joining the Justice League of America and Justice League International, respectively.
 The Titans fight the future, evil adult versions of the group (Titans Tomorrow) and Clock King and the Terror Titans, who are part of Darkseid's underground fight club for metahumans.

 After the Batman R.I.P storyline, Robin leaves and Wonder Girl leads the team.
 Red Devil loses his powers after Brother Blood absorbs them.
 Miss Martian returns with several teen heroes liberated from the Dark Side Club.
 A new team is formed: Wonder Girl, Blue Beetle and the now-powerless Red Devil are joined by Kid Eternity and Static, with the new Aquagirl, Miss Martian and a reformed Bombshell signing up.